cbr4l0k/-Drawing-Tool-XCode-Challenge/README.md

 ## Next Steps
 1. Implement undo/redo functionality
-2. Add export functionality
-3. Refine UI to match Figma design more closely
+2. Refine UI to match Figma design more closely
-4. Complete documentation for all components and features
+3. Complete documentation for all components and features
-5. Set up deployment and publish the project
+4. Set up deployment and publish the project

 ## Recent Updates
 - Added image upload functionality
 - Integrated image drawing on canvas
 - Updated Canvas component to use forwarded refs
 - Modified page component to handle image upload
+- Implemented save functionality (export as PNG)